UCL-EO/geog0111/notebooks/Install.md

    * then click the big red button to stop the server
    * next, click `start my server` to restart (you may have to also then click `launch my server`)
    * if you are asked to choose an interface, choose `classic`, then click `start`

+ 8. Now, test things:

+   * navigate to the coursenotes `geog0111` then `notebooks`
+   * select the fist notebook `001_Notebook_use.ipynb`
+   * go through the notes and run the code in the cells
+   * if that doesn't launch for any reason, try re-stopping and starting the server
+   * failing that, ask for help in the Monday class, or come along to office hours or the Thursday help sessions

 # Running on UCL JupyterHub